 Will lecture capture still be available?

-Lecture capture will carry on as normal for those teaching events that are taking place.
+Lecture capture carried on as normal for those teaching events that took place.

-Should I still record my attendance at lectures?
+Should students still record their attendance at lectures?

-Where teaching goes ahead, attendance will be monitored as it usually is.
+Where teaching has gone ahead, attendance will be monitored as it usually is.

-If any of your timetabled teaching time is cancelled, your School or Institute will inform the Registry office, and they will ensure that you will not be marked as out of attendance.
-This means that there will not be any impact on your visa status.
+If any of the students’ timetabled teaching time was cancelled, the School or Institute should have informed the Registry office, and they will ensure that students will not be marked as out of attendance.
+This means that there will not be any impact on their visa status.

-Will I be examined on topics covered in lectures or other teaching events which were cancelled?
+Will students be examined on topics covered in lectures or other teaching events which were cancelled?

 Students will not be disadvantaged in relation to their assessments and examinations as a result of sessions being cancelled due to strike or industrial action.
 This is a national issue and the people who oversee the assessments and examinations will know that students across the UK may be affected.

-What should I do if there is an assessment deadline during the strike period?
+What should students do if there is an assessment deadline during the strike period?

-Please submit your work as normal unless you are advised differently by your School or Institute.
+Students should submit their work as normal unless advised differently by their School or Institute.

 Will this affect students on postgraduate research programmes?

-I have a query that isn’t answered here.
-Whom should I contact?
+Whom should I contact if I have a query that isn’t answered here?